pm2-hive/pm2-hive.github.io/docs/full.md

 It is a general rule that your production application should be stateless.
 Every data, states, websocket session, session data, must be shared via any kind of database or PUB/SUB system.

-If not, your application will be painfull to scale on the same server and accross multiple servers.
+If not, your application will be painful to scale on the same server and across multiple servers.

 For example you could use [connect-redis](https://github.com/visionmedia/connect-redis) to share sessions.